The Godfather (novel)

-The Godfather is a crime novel by American author Mario Puzo.
-Originally published in 1969 by G. P. Putnam's Sons, the novel details the story of a fictional Mafia family in New York City (and Long Island), headed by Vito Corleone, the Godfather.
-The novel covers the years 1945 to 1955 and includes the back story of Vito Corleone from early childhood to adulthood.
+The Godfather is a crime novel by Italian American author Mario Puzo.
+Originally published on 10 March 1969 by G. P. Putnam's Sons, the novel details the story of a fictional Mafia family in New York City and Long Island, headed by Vito Corleone: the Godfather.
+The novel covers the years 1945 to 1955 and includes the backstory of Vito Corleone from early childhood to adulthood.

 The first in a series of novels, The Godfather is noteworthy for introducing Italian words like consigliere, caporegime, Cosa Nostra, and omertà to an English-speaking audience.
-It inspired a 1972 film of the same name.
-Two film sequels, including new contributions by Puzo himself, were made in 1974 and 1990.
+It was adapted into the iconic 1972 film of the same name, which won the Academy Award for Best Picture.
+Two film sequels, featuring original storylines that include contributions by Puzo himself, were released in 1974 and 1990.

 Summary

-The Corleone family, one of the Five Families of the New York Mafia, fights the other four families in a brutal war in the years after World War II.
-After Don Vito Corleone is shot by men working for drug kingpin Virgil "The Turk" Sollozzo, two of Corleone's sons, Santino (Sonny) and Michael, must run the family business with the help of consigliere Tom Hagen and the family's two trusted caporegimes, Peter Clemenza and Salvatore Tessio.
-When Michael murders Sollozzo and his bodyguard, corrupt NYPD Captain Mark McCluskey, while meeting with them in a restaurant, the conflict escalates into a full-scale war which results in Sonny's murder.
+The Corleone family and Five Families form the New York Mafia.
+After World War II, the families avoid open warfare in favour of mutual cooperation.
+The peace is broken after Don Vito Corleone is shot by men working for drug kingpin Virgil "The Turk" Sollozzo.
+Two of Corleone's sons, Santino (Sonny) and Michael, take an active role in the family business with the help of consigliere Tom Hagen and the family's two caporegimes, Peter Clemenza and Salvatore Tessio.
+When Michael murders Sollozzo and his bodyguard, corrupt NYPD Captain Mark McCluskey, the conflict escalates into a full-scale war which results in Sonny's murder.
 Michael must return from hiding in Sicily to assume control of the family as the new Don.
 Under his retired father's tutelage, Michael orchestrates a plan to exact revenge, while relocating the Corleone family's power base to Las Vegas in order to further his goal of legitimizing the family and getting them out of organized crime.
 This encompasses the murder of all of the Corleone family's enemies, including Michael's brother-in-law Carlo Rizzi, who played a part in Sonny's murder.
 After selling all of the family's remaining businesses in New York, the Corleones permanently move to Las Vegas.